Fitoussi/geo-my-wp/readme.txt

 = 2.4 =

 * This is a major update.
 It is very important that you read the update details before updating.
-Please refer to <a href="https://geomywp.com/blog/geo-my-wp-2-4/" target="_blank">this post</a> to read about this udpate and about the updating progress.
+Please refer to <a href="https://geomywp.com/blog/geo-my-wp-2-4/" target="_blank">this post</a> to read about this update and about the updating progress.

 = 2.3 =